ShivaniYS/AI_Interview_Simulator/README.md

-# 🎤 Ai Interview Practice Platform
+# 💻 Ai Interview Simulator
 An AI-powered voice-based interview practice platform that helps you prepare for technical interviews by recording and evaluating your spoken answers.